 Credits are gained by successfully completing a series of modules.
 Some modules offer more credits than others.
 Some modules are compulsory, while others are optional.

 Both undergraduate and postgraduate courses are comprised of study credits as follows:

 |Degree with honours

-Modules are set at different 'levels', which indicate a module’s relative complexity and/or depth of learning.
-Most modules are worth either 30 or 60 credits and are set at Levels 1, 2 and 3, which roughly equate to studying in the first, second and third year at a campus-based university respectively.
+Modules are set at a level appropriate to their complexity and depth of learning.
+Most modules are worth either 30 or 60 credits and are set at Levels 1, 2 and 3, which roughly equate to studying in the first, second and third year at a campus-based university.

-Typically, for a typical three-stage honours degree, the following would be studied:
+Typically, for a typical three-stage honours degree, you’ll study the following:

 To register for your chosen postgraduate course, you’ll need to select one of the modules shown in your course of interest.